kanaria69/Mainecoco/README.md

-## Writing with a broken pencil is pointless.
+## Chances are if you' ve seen one shopping center, you've seen a mall.